AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/ui-structure.md

 The layers provide sophisticated functionality for the entire page, as opposed to specific actions on an individual component.

-AEM comes with several layers already implemented for page authoring; including for example, edit, preview, annotate.
+AEM comes with several layers already implemented for page authoring; including for example, edit, preview, and annotate layers.

 >[!NOTE]
 >